Prenilpotent pairs in the E10 root system

 An obstruction to turning this into a proof is that there may be some embeddings of $L$ into $\Lambda$ that send the basis vectors to non-roots.
 We expect that the finiteness of $[\Orth(\Lambda):W]$ means that this difficulty can be more or less ignored.
 The point is that each $\Orth(\Lambda)$-orbit of embeddings $L\to\Lambda$ splits into at most $[\Orth(\Lambda):W]$ many $W\!$-orbits.
-So for each $k$, we expect that $N(k)$ is either~$0$ or at least a constant times $k^{\dim\Lambda-3}$.
+So we expect that there is a positive constant~$C$, such that for each $k$, $N(k)$ is either~$0$ or at least $C k^{\dim\Lambda-3}$.

 This suggests that if $\dim\Lambda>3$ then tabulating the prenilpotent pairs is not feasible.
 But the $\dim\Lambda=3$ case is borderline and may be amenable to direct attack.
 Indeed, Carbone and Murray \cite{Carbone-Murray} have studied one particular case with $\dim\Lambda=3$.
-What is special about the $\dim\Lambda=3$ case is that $L^\perp$ is $1$-dimensional, and every $1$-dimensional genus has a unique member and mass $1/2$.
-So the main contribution to $N(k)$ will be some analogue of the term
+From our perspective, what is special about the $\dim\Lambda=3$ case is that $L^\perp$ is $1$-dimensional, and every $1$-dimensional genus has a unique member and mass $1/2$.
+So the main contribution to the analogue of theorem~\ref{thm-number-of-pairs-at-least-polynomial-of-degree-7}'s $N(k)$ will be some analogue of the term